 Tutorial

-How to Make Your Website AI Agent Friendly
+How to Make a Website AI-Agent Friendly

 Short answer

-To make your website AI agent friendly, make it clear, crawlable, structured, and easy to summarize.
+To make your website AI-agent friendly, make it clear, crawlable, structured, and easy to summarize.
 You do not need a crawler, an AI API, or a complex backend.
 Start with page clarity and basic technical SEO.

 An agent-friendly website helps: